Custom setters and getters

 wallet.balance = -200 # Now raises a `ValueError`

-The field is associated with its setter using a conventional naming strategy for the setter method: set_<field_name>
+The field is associated with its setter using a conventional naming strategy for the setter method: set_<field_name>.

-You can also explicitly specify the field name in the #[setter]
+You can also explicitly specify the field name in the #[setter] attribute, like this: #[setter(balance)].

-Custom getters are defined in a similar way using the #[getter]
+Custom getters are defined in a similar way using the #[getter] attribute.
+The naming convention for

-, but you can also specify the field name explicitly in the attribute—e.g.
+getter methods is <field_name>, but you can also specify the field name explicitly in the attribute—e.g.

 Exercise